ZarinaMye/ZarinaMye/README.md

-   Hi everyone, Zarina here!
+   Hi everyone, Zarina here

-👀 I am interested in blockchain.
+👀 I am interested in web3 and blockchain technology.
     In addition to that, I enjoy beeing active and outdoors.
     Going out with the dogs, running, or just picking mushrooms in the forest.
     Before I decide on a career change, I was active in equestrian sports and the equine industry.